SharePoint/sp-dev-docs/docs/solution-guidance/Getting-Started-with-building-Azure-WebJobs-for-your-Office365-sites.md

 #### Select publishing/deployment target ####
 The next step in the dialog will be where to publish/deploy your WebJob.
 You can either import a publishing profile or select Microsoft Azure WebSites in order to authenticate and select one of your existing sites.

-Since I’ve got a habit of always downloading my publishing profiles from my Azure Portal, I’ll go ahead and select "**Import**" and simply specify the publishing profile file that I’ve downloaded from my Azure website:
+Since I’ve got a habit of always downloading my publishing profiles from my Azure portal, I’ll go ahead and select "**Import**" and simply specify the publishing profile file that I’ve downloaded from my Azure website:

 ![The dialog Publish Web is displayed with the Connection tab visible.](media/Getting-Started-with-building-Azure-WebJobs-for-your-Office365-sites/15.Publish-Web-Dialog.png)